• Know the Risks

 The problem of speeding:

-• In 2018, about 26 percent of all traffic fatalities involved at least one driver who was speeding.¹.
+• In 2022, about 29% of all traffic fatalities involved at least one driver who was speeding.¹

 • By the time the driver realizes he/she needs to react, they’ve traveled closer to the danger